zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * Non-empty set
   * Undefined set

-For these scenarios no distinction is made between "empty" and "undefined".
-Both are set as an empty set.

 The non-empty set from the following methods consists of unique IP addresses, IPv4, IPv6 or both (e.g "127.40.4.21" and "fda1:b2:c3::21" are valid):
   * Get parent NS IP addresses